18F/unit-testing-node/_pages/components/slack-client.md

 var Channel = require('slack-client/src/channel');
 ```

-Notice that you can inspect the actual implementation of this class by opening
+You can inspect the actual implementation of this class by opening
 `node_modules/slack-client/src/channel.js`.
 This module is actually written in
 CoffeeScript, and is compiled to JavaScript upon publishing the npm.
 You can
 inspect the original code at